 - Continue to met donors in person when possible and thank them for their support.

 By demonstrating your appreciation and highlighting your donors’ generosity, you are deepening your relationship with them which can lead to more donations down the line.

-Asking for donations in person allows nonprofit professionals to have closer and more meaningful connections with their donors and prospects.
+Asking for donations in person creates closer and more meaningful connections between nonprofit professionals, donors, and prospects.
 By following these eight best practices, you’ll be better poised to make your donation asks in person and raise more money for your organization’s cause.